spacebanana420/ffscala/README.md

 Choose the version of your choice (although the latest is recommended) and download the source code from that release.

+You can download the included archive if you just want the library files, or you can download the whole project.

 Add the library code into your project and import ```ffscala```

 (See [example 7](https://github.com/spacebanana420/ffscala/blob/main/docs/examples.md))